Skip to main content

 City University Construction Fund, Donor FAQ

-CEO/officer compensation for City University Construction Fund is not reported in the most recent IRS 990 filing on file.
+Current-officer compensation for City University Construction Fund is not separately reported in the most recent IRS Form 990 on file.
+This is common when leadership is paid through a related entity or the organization files a short-form return.

 City University Construction Fund reported $1.3B in annual revenue and $1.3B in total expenses for filing year 2023.
 The organization holds $52.0M in total assets.